curif/trakt-list-maintain-radarr/README.md

 Please read the `requirements.txt` to understand the dependencies.

 In particular, the `trakt.py` library needs to connect this application to Trakt, and to give permissions to your Trakt user.
-For that you need to create a new application in Trakt, and obtain your ´id´ and ´secret´.
+For that you need to create a new application in Trakt, and obtain your `id` and `secret`.

 Goto https://trakt.tv/oauth/applications/new